Based In Sligo, Ireland / email: showbands@gmsproductions.com

 The Fontana was a regional showband at the time, playing mostly from Cork to Limerick.
 The band's lineup was: Bernie Tobin (trombone), his brother Oliver Tobin (bass), Rory (lead), John Lehane (sax), Eamon O'Sullivan (drums) and Declan O'Keefe (rhythm).
 In 1964, the Fontana headed of to England as all showbands did during Lent and Rory got a taste of the London scene.

-The Fontana decided to change their name to the Impact Showband in 1965.
-They added Michael Lehane on keyboards and John Campbell replaced Eamon on drums.
+In May, 1965, a report in the Connaught Telegraph newspaper reported that the band was changing its name to the Impact Showband following confusion with a showband from Ballymena (in the North) using the same name.
+They were also delaying going fully professional until "Rory, the lead guitarist takes his Leaving Certificate in June."
+At the same time, the band added Michael Lehane on keyboards and John Campbell replaced Eamon on drums.
 As Rory started to establish himself as one of the country's premier guitarists, the band incorporated more blues and rock n' roll into their programme.
+In the same article their manager, Phil Prendergast said that "Rory has written some really great original songs, The problem now is to try and find recording time."
 The same year, they performed on RTE's Pickin' The Pops.

 With their new blues and rock programme, the Impact went to London and played extensively at the US air bases across Europe.
 However, before the end of the year they split and Rory, Johnny Campbell and Oliver Tobin went on to Germany to play the Hamburg clubs.
-In 1966, Rory returned to Cork and formed the first Taste, a trio featuring Eric Kitteringham on bass and Norman Damery on drums.
+In 1966, Rory returned to Cork and formed the first Taste, a trio featuring Eric Kitteringham (RIP) on bass and Norman Damery on drums.
 The band lasted only a couple of years, spending an increasing amount of time in the UK.

 In 1968, Rory formed his second Taste which featured John Wilson on Drums and Richard McCracken on bass.
 In an article in Spotlight, it was stated that even then, Rory was unsure whether he would retain the name "Taste", which he eventually did.
-This lineup would move to London and enjoy success touring the US and Canada, plating support to major acts and releasing two albums, Taste and On The Boards.
+This lineup would move to London and enjoy success touring the US and Canada, playing support to major acts and releasing two albums, Taste and On The Boards.
 In 1970, Taste performed at the Isle of Wight Festival.

 In October, 1970, Rory and Taste came home to Ireland for a short tour.
 They played a series of gigs around the country ending up in Belfast at the Queen's University Hall prior to which Rory announced it would be their last gig.
 According to drummer John Wilson in an article in the Spotlight issue of October 23, 1970, the split in the band was over money.
-According to the article, written by Donall Corvin, Rory wanted to put the two boys on wages while he took the lion's share of earnings.
-Said John, "after playing together for so long and looking back on the days when we were paid only 12 pounds a show, Richard and I were very hurt by this suggestion."
+According to the article, written by Donal Corvin, Rory wanted to put the two boys on wages while he took the lion's share of earnings.
+Said John, "after playing together for so long and looking back on the days when we were paid only £12 a show, Richard and I were very hurt by this suggestion."

 In the aftermath of the split, of course Rory went on to even greater international fame with his own band which he formed with Wilgar Campbell and Gerry McAvoy.
 In the meantime, McCracken and Wilson formed the band, Stud, which released three albums but only lasted for about eighteen months.